 Lisa’s way of encouraging people to trust in the Lord is sometimes so straightforward that Newsweek magazine called it “stern and even a little grim.”
 She wrote in her memoir, “You think you deserve a happy life and get angry when it doesn’t always happen like that.
 In fact you are a sinner and deserve only death.
 The fact that God has offered you hope of eternal life is amazing!
 You should be overwhelmed with joy and gratitude.”

 10. Without God, the world is hopeless.

 With hundreds of others she attended the memorial service in Shanksville, PA at the crash site where her husband died.
 The Christ-exalting memorial service for Todd had been on Sunday, the day before, and had strengthened her.
-"On Monday," she said, "as I listened to the well-intentioned speakers, who were doing their best to comfort but with little if any direct reference to the power of God to sustain us.
+“On Monday,” she said, “as I listened to the well-intentioned speakers, who were doing their best to comfort but with little if any direct reference to the power of God to sustain us.
 I felt I was sliding helplessly down a high mountain into a deep crevasse.
 As much as I appreciated the kindness of the wonderful people who tried to encourage us, that afternoon was actually one of the lowest points in my grieving.
 It wasn’t the people, or event, or the place.
-Instead, it struck me how hopeless the world is when God is factored out of the equation."
-(World, 26)
+Instead, it struck me how hopeless the world is when God is factored out of the equation.”
+(World Magazine, August 2002)

 So, together with Lisa Beamer, the apostle Paul, and Jesus Christ himself, I plead with you: don’t factor God out of your life or Jesus Christ who died and rose and reigns and intercedes for all who trust him that we might have eternal joy with him in the presence of God.